NEC: 2000–present

-On January 26, 2012, NEC Corporation announced that it would cut 10,000 jobs globally due to a big loss on NEC's consolidated financial statement in line with the economic crisis in Europe and lagged in the development of smartphones in the domestic market compared to Apple and Samsung.
+On 26 January 2012, NEC Corporation announced that it would cut 10,000 jobs globally due to a big loss on NEC's consolidated financial statement in line with the economic crisis in Europe and lagged in the development of smartphones in the domestic market compared to Apple and Samsung.
 Previously, in January 2009 NEC has cut about 20,000 jobs, mainly in sluggish semiconductor and liquid crystal display related businesses.

 In 2013 NEC was the biggest PC server manufacturer in Japan, with a 23.6% share.
 In August 2014, NEC Corporation was commissioned to build a super-fast undersea data transmission cable linking the United States and Japan for a consortium of international companies consisting of China Mobile International, China Telecom Global, Global Transit, Google, KDDI and SingTel.
-The pipeline went online June 30, 2016.
+The pipeline went online 30 June 2016.
 It exited from the smartphone market in 2015 by dissolving NEC Mobile Communications, bailing out the other participants in the smartphone joint-venture.

 In April 2017, KEMET Corporation announced it would purchase a 61% controlling interest in NEC Tokin from NEC, making NEC Tokin its wholly owned subsidiary.
-Once the purchase is complete, the company will change its name to "Tokin Corporation".
+Once the purchase completed, the company changed its name to "Tokin Corporation".

 In July 2018, NEC established its subsidiary, NEC X, in Silicon Valley, to fast-track technologies and business ideas selected from inside and outside NEC.
 NEC X created a corporate accelerator program that works with entrepreneurs, start-ups and existing companies to help them develop new products that leverage NEC's emerging technologies.

 In August 2018, Envision Energy struck an agreement with Nissan and NEC to acquire their automotive battery joint venture.
 In December 2018, NEC announced that it would acquire KMD, the largest Danish IT company, for $1.2 billion to strengthen its digital government business.

-NEC has sold its sixty-year-old lighting business in April 2019.
+NEC sold its sixty-year-old lighting business in April 2019.
 As of September 2019, NEC is the largest supplier of AI surveillance technology in the world.

 In the first half of 2020, NEC sold a majority stake in NEC Display Solutions, the professional display subsidiary, to Sharp Corporation and decided to gradually curtail the money-losing energy storage business throughout the decade.

 Upon the suggested banning of Huawei's 5G equipment led by the United States in 2020, being a diminished supplier, NEC was galvanized to ramp up its relatively small 5G network business to fill the void in the telecommunications equipment markets of the United States and the United Kingdom.
 NTT, the largest carrier in Japan, invested $596 million for a 4.8 percent stake in NEC to assist this move.

 In December 2020, NEC acquired Swiss digital banking solution developer Avaloq for US$2.2 billion.

+In October 2025 NEC announced the acquisition of CSG International, an American billing and business support system vendor, for $2.89 billion.

 Operations

-As of July 2018, NEC has 6 larger business segments - Public, Enterprise, Network Services, System Platform, Global, and Others.
+As of July 2018, NEC has 6 larger business segments—Public, Enterprise, Network Services, System Platform, Global, and Others.
 It has renamed its Telecom Carrier business to Network Service.